 MP for Thornbury and Yate

-Claire Young is the Liberal Democrat MP for Thornbury and Yate, elected in 2024.
-She serves on the Energy Security and Net Zero Committee and the Royal Albert Hall Bill [HL] Committee.
-The available information does not provide details of her career before entering Parliament.
+Claire Young is a Liberal Democrat MP for Thornbury and Yate, first elected in July 2024.
+She currently serves on the Energy Security and Net Zero Committee (since October 2024) and on the Royal Albert Hall Bill [HL] committee (since December 2025).
+The available profile focuses on her parliamentary roles; no explicit career background is listed in the data.

-Declared three financial interests: two entries for gifts, benefits and hospitality from UK sources, and one entry for donations and other support for activities as an MP.
+Declares three financial interests: two entries for gifts, benefits and hospitality from UK sources, and one entry for donations and other support (including loans) for activities as an MP.

 Generated 21 February 2026